How to spot ‘shrinkflation’ at the grocery store (and save money) - NewsBreak

 - Ration the product, so you can keep the product on the market but just at smaller quantities.
 This is the shrinkflation option.

 “You have to ask yourself what’s better: A little less cereal in the boxes, or 5% of people are going to encounter stock-outs?”
-Norwood said.More news from WRBL
+Norwood said.‘Shrinkflation’: The sneaky way some companies are trying to rip off customers

 As things return to normal eventually, will prices go back down?
 No one knows, Norwood admitted.